matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 do new things, we are going to be challenged to understand it in order to make that happen.

-And I will contend that we are going to be completely dominated at this point -- once your software is of a certain size -- you will be dominated by complexity.
+And I will contend that we are completely going to be dominated at this point -- once your software is of a certain size -- you will be dominated by complexity.
 I do not care what processes you are using.
 I do not care how well you test, or anything else.
 Complexity, that elephant, is going to dominate what you can do.

-And you want to try to reduce the complexity of the software that you have so you can do more.
+And you want to try to reduce the complexity of the software that you have so that you can do more.
 All of those other techniques and processes are all great, and they are important.
 But this dominates.
 And even people with the best practices will talk about sort of running into a concrete wall in terms of what they could accomplish each week, or each iteration.
 And it is this that is really stopping them from either innovating, or changing.

 [Time 0:09:33]